 Naturally, a continuous review process is essential.
 Staying up to date ensures the best methodologies and results for each student – ideally while maintaining competitively low fees, for professional quality lessons.

-For these reasons, there will be minor fine-tuning to the videoconference lesson format from Monday 12th April 2021.
+For these reasons, minor fine-tuning to the videoconference lesson format took effect from Monday 12th April 2021.